 What are Some Ways to Relieve Pain from Neuropathy?

 Luckily, advancements in science and healing technologies have created new options for managing neuropathy symptoms.
 Treatments should be customized for each patient based on the source of the problem, but they should effectively manage pain and also support the restoration of the function of the damaged nerves.
-Multidisciplinary approaches could include peripheral nerve blocks, H-Wave and Cold Laser Therapies, treatments like Varithena® and ClariVein®IC for vein disease, and ionic field detoxification with the EB-Pro.
+Multidisciplinary approaches could include peripheral nerve blocks, H-Wave and Cold Laser Therapies, treatments like Varithena® and ClariVein®IC for vein disease.

 Need New Options for your Diabetic Neuropathy Pain?